adenot/Notepad/_posts/2015-01-11-blogging-like-a-dev-jekyll-github-prose-io.md

 Rename your forked repository to _yourusername_.github.io, so GitHub Pages get in action.

+**Some theme repositories use gh-pages as the default branch and others use master.
+You must check in the theme docs which one is correct.
+For Notepad is master.**

 ## Step 2: Preparing your environment
 Requirements are: Ruby, Gem and GIT.
 From there you can install jekyll by running: